alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-11-rule-on-claiming-dawah-no-need-knowledge.md

 category: [dawah, knowledge, general]
 source: Majmu' Fatawa of Ibn Baz vol 28, question no. 21
 lang: en
-excerpt: "They say that the Call to Islam does not need knowledge or Fiqh based on Hadith: 'Convey (my teachings) to the people even if it were a single sentence.'"
+summary: "They say that the Call to Islam does not need knowledge or Fiqh based on Hadith: 'Convey (my teachings) to the people even if it were a single sentence.'"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz